jessamynsmith/django-getting-started/README.md

 			requirements.txt

 		nothing added to commit but untracked files present (use "git add" to track)

+1. Verify that your project runs (always a good idea before committing code!).

+    1. In Terminal, run your Django app:

+        $ python manage.py runserver

+    1. In a browser, open http://127.0.0.1:8000 where you should see "It worked!"

 1. Commit and push your changes.

 		$ git add -A  # Add all modified files to staging